ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ## Python runtime environments
 {: #openwhisk_ref_python_environments}

-OpenWhisk supports running Python Actions by using two different runtime versions.
+OpenWhisk supports running Python actions by using two different runtime versions.

-### Python 3 Actions (Jessie based)
+### Python 3 actions (Jessie based)
 {: #openwhisk_ref_python_environments_jessie}

-Python 3 Actions are executed with Python 3.6.5.
-To use this runtime, specify the `wsk` CLI parameter `--kind python-jessie:3` when you create or update an Action.
+Python 3 actions are executed with Python 3.6.5.
+To use this runtime, specify the `wsk` CLI parameter `--kind python-jessie:3` when you create or update an action.
 When creating python actions using virtualenv, use the docker image `ibmfunctions/action-python-v3`.
-The runtime contains SDK packages for IBM Cloud services available for use by Python Actions, in addition to the Python 3.6 standard libraries.
+The runtime contains SDK packages for IBM Cloud services available for use by Python actions, in addition to the Python 3.6 standard libraries.

 Python version:
 - [3.6.5](https://github.com/docker-library/python/blob/a1aa406bfd8c7b129e6e0ee0ba972b863624ac0d/3.6/jessie/Dockerfile)

-Python Packages:
+Python packages:
 - asn1crypto==0.24.0
 - attrs==17.4.0
 - Automat==0.6.0